icon

 Ukrainians in Greece ax screening of ‘Russians at War’ propaganda film

 The Ukrainian community in Greece has successfully canceled the screening of the Russians at War film, produced by Russian propagandist Anastasia Trofimova who worked for the Kremlin-funded Russia Today news outlet.
-Halyna Maslyuk, the leader of the community, shared this news in a statement to the Ukrainian World Congress.
+Halyna Maslyuk, one of the community’s leaders, shared this news in a statement to the Ukrainian World Congress.

 This is an unprecedented case for Greece, “where public opinion has unfortunately remained favorable towards Russia,” she said.